volusion/element/content/how-to/interact-with-the-cart.md

 ## Further Reading

-To get a sense of what cart interactions are possible, see the [Cart Events Reference](/references/cart-events).
+To get a sense of what cart interactions are possible, see "[Cart Events](/references/cart-events)."

 For more details on PubSubJS, see the [PubSubJS npm reference](https://www.npmjs.com/package/pubsub-js).